Milton, Pennsylvania

 Milton is a borough in Northumberland County, Pennsylvania, United States, on the West Branch Susquehanna River, 50 mi north of Harrisburg, located in Central Pennsylvania's Susquehanna River Valley.
-It is approximately 10 miles upriver from the mouth of the West Branch Susquehanna River and about 30 miles downriver of Williamsport.
+As of the 2020 census, Milton had a population of 6,609.
+It is approximately 10 mi upriver from the mouth of the West Branch Susquehanna River and about 30 mi downriver of Williamsport.